Jethro Rinakama

-Jethro Rinakama (born 18 April 2006) is a Fijian‑Australian professional rugby league footballer who plays as a winger for the Canterbury-Bankstown Bulldogs in the National Rugby League (NRL).
+Jethro Rinakama (born 18 April 2006) is a Fiji international rugby league footballer who plays as a winger for the Canterbury-Bankstown Bulldogs in the National Rugby League (NRL).

 Background

 Rinakama was born in Australia and played his junior football for the Bankstown Bulls and Chester Hill Hornets.
 A standout in the Bulldogs’ pathway system, he won the 2024 Jersey Flegg Cup premiership and represented both NSW City U18 and NSW U19 sides.

 He is the son of Adriu Rinakama, a former Fiji international rugby union utility back.

 Playing career

 2025

 Rinakama burst onto the senior scene in 2025 during the club’s preseason, scoring three tries across two matches.
 On 20 February 2025, Rinakama signed a contract extension through 2027, committing to Canterbury's long‑term future.

 He made his first grade debut in round 19 of the 2025 NRL season, scoring a try in Canterbury's 12–8 win over the North Queensland Cowboys.
 Rinakama scored the winning try once again the following week against the St. George Illawarra Dragons, crossing over in the 78th minute thanks to a cut-out ball from new recruit, Lachlan Galvin.